mjwhitta/hilighter/README.md

 ## What is this?

 This go package provides color methods for strings.
-It also provides a method for wrapping strings that accounts for color escape codes.
+It also provides a method for line-wrapping strings that accounts for color escape codes.

 ## How to install